Thank you! You donated and we cleaned 3,500+ pieces to Cara Collective!

 Quick Winter Storage Checklist

-• Clean garments before storing
+• Clean all garments before storing

 • Use breathable storage bags

-• Control closet humidity
+• Control humidity with moisture absorbers

-• Store in cool, dry, ventilated spaces
+• Store in cool, dry, ventilated areas

 Protect Your Winter Wardrobe with Professional Cleaning